mritchielab/restrander/README.md

 | Yes                 | Yes                 | Ambiguous       |
 | No                  | No                  | Ambiguous       |

-The drawback of this method is that often sequences include native PolyA/PolyT tails, leading to ambiguous reads.
+Some sequences include native PolyA/PolyT tails, leading to ambiguous reads.

 ## TSO/RTP Classification